 This association makes about as much sense as if someone were to ask me, “You live in San Francisco?!
+There’s an alien invasion movie set there.
 Have you ever had an alien take over your body?!”

 Maybe someday, people will stop writing off entire countries based on the arbitrary locations Hollywood picks for its horror films.
-However, seeing as just this week, people on Twitter have been swearing off visiting my hometown of Santa Cruz because the psychological thriller “Us” is set there, I feel like that’s about as likely as, y’know.
+However, seeing as just this week, people on Twitter have been swearing off visiting my hometown of Santa Cruz because the psychological thriller “Us” is set there, I feel like people not letting horror movies affect their travel destinations is about as likely as, y’know.
 Getting invaded by extraterrestrials.

 When I was born, my parents planted a tree in my honor.
 If that isn’t the most California thing you’ve ever heard, I’m not sure what is.
 Maybe if they had been eating burritos and talking about recycling as they were doing it.

-For a few years, I had wanted to get a tattoo to commemorate my tree, so that no matter where I am in the world, I can be reminded about home and my roots.
+For a few years, I wanted to get a tattoo to commemorate my tree.
+That way, no matter where I am in the world, I can be reminded about home and my roots.
 Pun very much intended.